 The Guide to Maintaining Roadworthiness is the document provided by the DVSA, to guide operators of commercial goods vehicles and passenger carrying vehicles.
 The document offers guidelines and best practices for operators to comply with laws around vehicle safety and maintenance.

-In previous blog posts, we covered the sections of the guide relating to driver daily walkaround checks and regular & first-use checks.
-This post will explore what the Guide to Maintaining Roadworthiness advice in relation to the use of electronic systems.
+In other posts, we covered the sections of the guide relating to driver daily walkaround checks and regular & first-use checks.
+This post will explore the advice from the Guide to Maintaining Roadworthiness in relation to the use of electronic systems.

 What does the guide say about using electronic systems to maintain compliance with safety checks?

-Unlike guidance on check types (daily walkaround checks and regular & first-use checks), there is no specific section in the Guide to Maintaining Roadworthiness, on the use of electronic systems.
+Unlike guidance on check types (daily walkaround checks and regular & first-use checks), there was no specific section in the Guide to Maintaining Roadworthiness on the use of electronic systems until 2018.

-Using an electronic system to check, record, report and store vehicle maintenance data, and to stay compliant with roadworthiness guidelines, has multiple potential benefits, for operators and for drivers including:
+Using an electronic system to check, record, report and store vehicle maintenance data, and to stay compliant with roadworthiness guidelines, actually has multiple additional benefits, for operators and for drivers including:

 - Staying at the Forefront of the Sector – Implementing an electronic system now could put you a step ahead of the Earned Recognition scheme, and of any future changes to the guide that do require an electronic system as best practice

 - Making Savings– You can cut your spend on the time and resources involved in managing and filing paper check sheets